Kalana-S/Calorie-Expenditure-Predicting-System/README.md

 This is a machine learning–powered web application developed using **Python**, **Flask**, and a tuned **XGBoostRegressor** model to predict **calorie expenditure** during physical activity.

-After training and tuning the regression model with XGBoostRegressor, the final optimized model is exported using Pickle and served through a backend built with Flask.
+After training and tuning the regression model with **XGBoostRegressor**, the final optimized model is exported using Pickle and served through a backend built with **Flask**.

 ## 🚀 Features